svaksha/aksh/Agam/guide_phd.md

 ## JOURNAL PAPER STRUCTURE

+#### ABSTRACT
++ Short 150 word abstract describing the paper.

+#### KEYWORDS
++ List a few for easy tagging.

 #### INTRODUCTION
 + State why the problem you address is important
 + State what is lacking in the current knowledge
 + State the objectives of your study or the research question

 #### METHODS
 + Describe the context and setting of the study
 + Specify the study design
 + Describe the sampling strategy
 + Describe the intervention (if applicable)
 + Identify the main study variables
 + Describe data collection instruments and procedures
 + Outline analysis methods

 #### RESULTS
 + Report on data collection and recruitment (response rates, etc.)
 + Describe participants (demographic, research condition, etc.)
 + Present key findings with respect to the central research question.
 + Present secondary findings (secondary outcomes, subgroup analyses, etc.)

 #### DISCUSSION
 + State the main findings of the study
 + Discuss the main results with reference to previous research
 + Discuss policy and practice implications of the results.
 + Analyse the strengths and limitations of the study.
 + Offer perspectives for future work

 #### CONCLUSIONS
 + Include major findings followed by brief discussion on future perspectives and/or application of present work to other disciplines.
 + Important: Do not rewrite the abstract.
 Statements with “Investigated” or “Studied” are not conclusions!

 #### ACKNOWLEDGEMENTS
 + Remember to thank the funding agency if the research was supported by a grant, and the name of the funding body must be included.
 + Remember to thank colleagues/scientists/technicians who might have provided assistance and all important contributors should be acknowledged.
     + For example, persons who provided statistical or technical advice and assistance, incl. people who helped with the preparation of the manuscript.

 #### CITATIONS-BIBLIOGRAPHY
 + State and cite whose work was referenced to.
 + The styles vary for different journals - some journals require complete titles of the cited references.
 + Please check for the accuracy of all citations.

 #### APPENDIX (optional)
 + Extra Information

 ----